StackVista/stackstate-docs/stackpacks/integrations/aws/migration-guide.md

 7. Once the Agent has restarted, wait for data to be collected from AWS and sent to StackState.
 8. Repeat steps 2 to 7 for each account you want to migrate.

+## Labels in StackState

-During migration, topology data from the new AWS integration and the AWS (Legacy) integration can be identified by the labels attached:
+During migration, topology data from the new AWS integration and the AWS (Legacy) integration can be identified by the labels attached to components in StackState:

 | Label              | Integration              |
 | :----------------- | :----------------------- |